 I hope the Cherokee will now be driven beyond the Mississippi & that this in future will be declared to the Indians the invariable consequence of their bringing a war.
 Our contest with Britain is too serious and too great to permit any possibility of avocation from the Indians.
-This then is the season for driving them off, and our southern colonies are happily rid of every other enemy & exert their whole force in that quarter.80

-As President, he would repeat similar threats of removal in letters of instruction to Indian agents and Secretary of War Henry Dearborn, as well to chiefs themselves.81 After the War of 1812 and the Creek War and the purchases of Florida and Louisiana settled the issue of European bellicosity on the frontier, the pretext of retribution disappeared from later debates about Indian removal in the 1830s.
+This then is the season for driving them off, and our southern colonies are happily rid of every other enemy & exert their whole force in that quarter.80 agents and Secretary of War Henry Dearborn, as well to chiefs themselves.81 After the War of 1812 and the Creek War and the purchases of Florida and Louisiana settled the issue of European bellicosity on the frontier, the pretext of retribution disappeared from later debates about Indian removal in the 1830s.